apollographql/apollo-tooling/packages/apollo/README.md

-  --header=header      Additional headers to send to server for introspectionQuery --json               Output successful publish result as JSON --key=key            The API key for the Apollo Engine service
+  --header=header      Additional headers to send to server for introspectionQuery --json               Output successful publish result as JSON --key=key            The API key for the Apollo Engine service --tag=tag            The tag to publish the schema to
 ```

 _See code: [src/commands/schema/publish.ts](https://github.com/apollographql/apollo-cli/blob/master/packages/apollo/src/commands/schema/publish.ts)_

 <!-- commandsstop -->

 # Configuration